Misaligned magnetized accretion flows onto spinning black holes: Magneto-spin alignment, outflow power, and intermittent

-Usually, general relativistic magnetohydrodynamic (GRMHD) of accreting BHs assume that the rotation axis of the accretion disk and the BH spin are either aligned or anti-aligned.
-Allowing a tilt between the disk and the BH spin axes introduces interesting effects in the global disk structure such as radial tilt oscillations \citep{papaloizou95}, Lense-Thirring \citep[LT;][]{lense18} precession, Bardeen-Petterson alignment \citep[BP;][]{bardeen75} and disk tearing \citep[e.g.,][]{Nixon:2012,liska:2021_tearing}.
-Indeed, due to these additional effects, misaligned disks have been used to study quasi-periodic oscillations (QPOs) in lightcurves (see \citealt{}\citep[for a review, see][]{Ingram:2019} as well as near-horizon images of Sgr A* and M87 \citep{Dexter:13,Chatterjee_2020, White_2020_tiltedimages, EHT_SgrA_2022_PaperV} with recent observations from \cite{Cui:2023} showing hints of periodicity in the M87 jet position angle.
+Usually, general relativistic magnetohydrodynamics (GRMHD) simulations of accreting BHs assume that the rotation axis of the accretion disk and the BH spin are either aligned or antialigned.
+However, AGN disks may be born misaligned, as is found in galaxy simulations that resolve AGN disk formation \citep{anglesalcazar_2017_FIRE,hopkins:FORGE2,kaaz:2024b} and is evidenced by subparsec scale maser emission that is consistent with warps \citep{greenhill_2003,zhao_2018,zaw_2020}, most notably in NGC 4258 \citep{miyoshi_1995,greenhill_1995}.
+Allowing a tilt between the disk and the BH spin axes introduces interesting effects in the global disk structure such as radial tilt oscillations \citep{papaloizou95}, Lense-Thirring (LT) \citep[][]{lense18} precession, Bardeen-Petterson (BP) alignment \citep[][]{bardeen75} and disk tearing \citep[][]{Nixon:2012,liska:2021_tearing}.
+Indeed, due to these additional effects, misaligned disks have been used to study quasiperiodic oscillations (QPOs) in lightcurves of BH X-ray binaries (BHXRBs; for a review, see \citep[][]{Ingram:2019}) and to interpret near-horizon images of Sgr A* and M87 \citep{Dexter:13,Chatterjee_2020, White_2020_tiltedimages, EHT_SgrA_2022_PaperV, Chatterjee:2024} with recent observations showing hints of periodicity in the M87 jet position angle \citep{Cui:2023} .

-Misaligned accretion onto the BH occurs via plunging streams of gas \citep{fragile07}, possibly driven by nozzle shocks \citep[as seen in thin disks;][]{Kaaz:2023} in contrast to the near-axisymmetric accretion seen for aligned BH-disk systems.
+Misaligned accretion onto the BH occurs via plunging streams of gas \citep{fragile07}, possibly driven by nozzle shocks (as seen in thin disks, \citep[][]{Kaaz:2023,kaaz:2024a}), in contrast to the near-axisymmetric accretion seen for aligned BH-disk systems.
 This effect hinders the advection of magnetic fields close to the BH, reducing the horizon magnetic flux \citep{Chatterjee_2020}.
-However, when supplied with MAD-level magnetic flux, the resulting jets can become powerful enough to force the disk to align, an effect known as magneto-spin alignment \citep{mckinney_2013,polko17,Ressler:2021}.
+However, when supplied with MAD-level magnetic flux, the resulting jets can become powerful enough to force the disk to align, an effect known as magneto-spin alignment \citep{mckinney_2013, polko17, Ressler:2021}.
 The conditions that lead to magneto-spin alignment are yet to be understood clearly, especially the relation between disk alignment, BH spin and jet power.
 Further, it is unknown whether disk alignment is an inevitable consequence of the MAD state, which carries significant implications for galaxy evolution.